uw-comphys/shapelets/publications/2309_JOSS/paper.md

 For each example included in the package, implementations using both the configuration file and programming-based interfaces are demonstrated.
 Several detailed image processing examples were developed that demonstrate the use and capabilities of the shapelets package for both astronomy and self-assembly related applications.
 See the package [website](https://uw-comphys.github.io/shapelets) for more example details and documentation, and the package [code](https://github.com/uw-comphys/shapelets) for related files.

 Examples 1-3 demonstrate use of the `shapelets.self_assembly` module, with specific applications for the response distance method [@Suderman2015], defect identification method [@Tino2024], and local pattern orientation [@Tino2024] (respectively).
-Example 4 demonstrates use of the `shapelets.astronomy` submodule for the decomposition and reconstruction of galactic images.
+Example 4 demonstrates use of the `shapelets.astronomy` submodule for the decomposition and reconstruction of galactic images [@Refregier2003].
 All examples have instructions to use the `shapelets` package via configuration files or importing relevant submodules in pre-configured `.py` files (scripting).
 Examples 1, 2, and 4 are shown here.

 ## Example 1 - Response Distance Method